keithalewis/math/uf.md

 $$
 	A_t = \Delta_t\cdot C_t - \Gamma_t\cdot X_t.
 $$
-At time $t$, cash flows proportional the existing position are credited and the cost of trades just executed are debited.
+At time $t$, cash flows proportional the existing holding are credited and the cost of trades just executed are debited.
 Note $A_{\tau_0} = -V_{\tau_0}$.

 Trading strategies create synthetic instruments.
 Amounts and values are